Cultivating Inner Resilience in our Body

 This may be a tall order, but it is the most important.
 There are many studies that shows that stress weakens the immune system, such as resulting in fewer natural killer cells, which fight tumours and viral infections in the body.
 Stress response impacts not only our immune system but our digestive system as well as respiratory system.

-Cultivating a daily routine that helps you keep calm and your stress level low could get you a long way in maintaining your inner resilience.
+Cultivating a daily routine that helps you keep calm and your stress level low could get you a long way in maintaining your inner resilience and boost immunity.
 This may look different for different people.
 For some, daily walks and exercise or daily self-affirmation and meditation works wonders.
 For some, the very thought of meditation, bring their stress level up.
 Find out what works best for you.
 We usually recommend that you plan ahead by considering what you could do if you have 5 minutes, 15 minutes, 30 minutes, 1 hour or 2 hours and slot these into your weekly schedule.

 a) Connect barefoot to the Earth